onegentig/optional.ts/README.md

 Calling `result.value()` while there is no value will lead to an error.

-If you want a more comprehensive Rust-like `Result` utility for error handling, you might want to take a look at [neverthrow](https://github.com/supermacro/neverthrow).
+This little utility is not attempting to be Rust `Result`.
+If you want a more robust error-handling utility, you might want to take a look at [neverthrow](https://github.com/supermacro/neverthrow).
-It has a lot more functionality for error handling, `Optional` is just a simple "has value or has no value" wrapper.
-With a few more functions copied from C++:
+Fully recommend (not sponsored).

 ### Functions